dareg/surfex-cmake/.github/pull_request_template.md

 Associated IAL PR
 -----------------

-_Does this PR only need a IAL PR to compile ?_
+_Does this PR need an IAL PR to compile ? (eg : interface modification called from MSE ..) _

 Validation
 ----------